navythenerd/opentree/README.md

 ## CSS Framework & Further Theming
 Special thanks to the Bulma devs for providing the base css framework (https://github.com/jgthms/bulma).
-Have a look at their documentation for fully customization.
+Have a look at their documentation for full customization.

 ## Deployment
 You can use the provided Dockerfile to deploy the application.
 If you have changed the default port `8000`, make sure to expose the right port.